I’ve just updated this college dorm must haves article for this year’s class of students going back to college soon. It includes

-3. Mattress and pillow covers
+3. Mattress cover

 My younger daughter is a germ- and bug-a-phobe.
 So having a mattress cover plus pillow covers that blocked bed bugs and allergens helped put her mind at ease and her to sleep at night.

-4. Portable air purifier
+5. Portable air purifier

 We discovered this first-hand when my daughter Annie was a college freshman.
 As soon as we got her this Germ Guardian air purifier on Amazon, her allergy symptoms went away.

-5. Box fan
+6. Box fan

 Given the aforementioned lack of air conditioning in many college dormitories, an old fashioned boxed fan can go a long way towards cooling your kids down on hot nights.

-6. Bed risers
+7. Bed risers

 These lifted the beds off the floor just enough that we could slip stuff underneath.
 In one dorm room we were even able to get a small refrigerator under the bed.
 Some bed risers come with integrated USB ports and plugs.

-7. Underbed storage bins
+8. Underbed storage bins

-Sterilite makes great underbed storage bins.
-They slide right under a dorm bed and are great for storing off season clothes, extra schools supplies or whatever else your college freshman can’t fit into a closet, desk or dresser.
+These bins are great for storing off season clothes, extra school supplies or whatever else your college freshman can’t fit into a closet, desk or dresser.
 Another essential in the list of dorm storage ideas.

-8. Twinkle lights
+9. Twinkle lights